usnistgov/ChebTools/README.md

 *MIT licensed (see LICENSE for specifics), not subject to copyright in the USA.

+Uses unmodified [Eigen](https://eigen.tuxfamily.org/dox/) for matrix operations

-## Contributing
+## Contributing/Getting Help

-If you would like to contribute to ``ChebTools``, please open a pull request or submit an issue if you run into troubles.
+If you would like to contribute to ``ChebTools`` or report a problem, please open a pull request or submit an issue.
 Especially welcome would be additional tests.

 ## Installation